gt-sse-center/PythonProjectBootstrapper/README.md

 ## Similar Tools

-There are other tools available that offer similar functionality, each that emphasizes different domains, conventions, or workflows.
+There are other tools available that offer similar functionality, each emphasizing different domains, conventions, or workflows.
 They are listed here in the event that one of them is a better fit for the specifics of your scenario.

 | Tool | Description |
 | --- | --- |